LifeFucker-Dev-Team/clairvoyance-plan/README.md

 * Windows 10 Mobile

 ## To do
-a lot of things written here
+//a lot of things written here.
+(yw)learn to write Android native app in Kotlin.When my hexodroid completed, I'll be back.

 ## Reference
 websites and books referenced here